-When I was growing up, "HALLOWEEN APP-LES!" was a familiar sing-song chant you would commonly hear reverberating through the chilly autumn air throughout my suburban Winnipeg neighbourhood on Halloween night.
-As we clamoured for candy at the doors of our benevolent neighbours, "Halloween Apples" was shouted interchangeably with "Trick or Treat," in addition to the notorious, "Trick or Treat, smell my feet, give me something good to eat.
+When I was growing up, "HALLOWEEN APP-LES!" was a familiar sing-song chant you would commonly hear reverberating through the chilly autumn air throughout my suburban Winnipeg neighborhood on Halloween night.
+As we clamored for candy at the doors of our benevolent neighbors, "Halloween Apples" was shouted interchangeably with "Trick or Treat," in addition to the notorious, "Trick or Treat, smell my feet, give me something good to eat.
 Not to big, not to small, just the size of Montreal!" which we also used both daringly and sparingly, as we got a little older.

 But like most things I said as a kid, I didn't think much of it; nor did I ever question the logic of it.
 And I was completely oblivious to its meaning.
 "Halloween Apples" was simply something we said.
 I never expected to actually get an apple.
 Now, had I received one of these Salted Toffee Halloween Caramel Apples, that would have been just fine!
-These are very popular at during the fall season and perfect Halloween treat for a Halloween party!
+These are very popular during the fall season and the perfect Halloween treat for Halloween parties!

 Although they taste fancy, these Halloween apples are a quick and easy Caramel Apple recipe using store-bought caramels, dipped in salted toffee bits.